 ISTE Standard for Students Age Band Articulations 1.2 Digital Citizen a.
 Students manage their digital identity and understand the lasting impact of their online behaviors on themselves and others and make safe, legal and ethical decisions in the digital world. b.
-Students demonstrate empathetic, inclusive interactions online and use technology to responsibly contribute to their communities.
-4-7: a.
-Students practice responsible use of technology through teacher-guided online activities and interactions to understand how the digital space impacts their life. b.
-With guidance from an educator, students understand how to be careful when using devices and how to be safe online, follow safety rules when using the internet and collaborate with others.
-8-11: a.
-Students demonstrate an understanding of the role an online identity plays in the digital world and learn the permanence of their decisions when interacting online. b.
-Students practice and encourage others in safe, legal and ethical behavior when using technology and interacting online, with guidance from an educator.
+Students demonstrate empathetic, inclusive interactions online and use technology to responsibly contribute to their communities. a.
+4-7: Students practice responsible use of technology through teacher-guided online activities and interactions to understand how the digital space impacts their life. a.
+8-11: Students demonstrate an understanding of the role an online identity plays in the digital world and learn the permanence of their decisions when interacting online. b.
+4-7: With guidance from an educator, students understand how to be careful when using devices and how to be safe online, follow safety rules when using the internet and collaborate with others. b.
+8-11: Students practice and encourage others in safe, legal and ethical behavior when using technology and interacting online, with guidance from an educator.
 1.6 Creative Communicatorc.
 Students use digital tools to visually communicate complex ideas to others.
 4-7: With guidance from an educator, students share ideas in multiple ways-visual, audio, etc. 8-11: Students create digital artifacts to communicate ideas visually and graphically.